08.06.23

-With 330 member clubs ECA has followed a trend of continued growth over the past years demonstrating itself to be a strong representative body on the European football landscape.
-ECA's 330 Member Clubs in the 2022/23 season are drawn from 55 UEFA Member Associations.
-ECA's Membership Panel is composed of both ordinary members and associated members.
-Since 2022 a new category of ECA Network clubs have access to the numerous services that ECA provides to clubs.
+With over 700 clubs members of the ECA Family, ECA has followed a trend of continued growth over the past years demonstrating itself to be a strong representative body on the European football landscape.
+ECA's Member Clubs in the 2024/25 season are drawn from all 55 UEFA Member Associations.

 Membership of ECA is granted per Membership Cycle which consists of four seasons.
 At the beginning of every ECA Membership Cycle all members, except for founding members, must play in the top division at domestic level.

-ECA started its activities in 2008 with 137 member clubs and has since grown to 330 Members.
+ECA started its activities in 2008 with 137 member clubs and has since grown to over 700 clubs.
 The founding members of ECA were Manchester United FC (ENG), Chelsea FC (ENG), Real Madrid CF (ESP), FC Barcelona (ESP), Juventus (ITA), AC Milan (ITA), Olympique Lyonnais (FRA), FC Bayern München (GER), FC Porto (POR), AFC Ajax (NED), Rangers FC (SCO), RSC Anderlecht (BEL), Olympiacos FC (GRE), FC Kobenhavn (DEN), GNK Dinamo (CRO) and Birkirkara FC (MLT).

 The March 2023 reforms formalised and expanded the involvement of women's clubs: